GoogleCloudPlatform/cloud-bigtable-examples/scala/spark-standalone-wordcount/README.md

 Spark: https://spark.apache.org/

-Please note that we encourage users to develop programs on their local machine, not on the VMs.
 User will develop a Spark application on his/her computer, use sbt to build, then transfer the application jar to a GCE VM.
 The GCE VMs can be configured with bdutil to run Spark applications.

 Note that the bdutil release 1.3.1 does not have the latest configuration to connect Cloud Bigtable with Spark.
 Please use bdutil's git repository master branch to create and configure GCE VMs.